Archive for 2011

 But I put all my tasting notes in PDFs!
 It’s so much easier to link to all of these from one page!

 You’re right.
 That is easier.
 But sometimes building a SEO-friendly site takes some time and elbow grease.
 We guarantee it will be worth your while to take that fabulous PDF content, put it in a real HTML page instead, and then also continue to offer PDFs for download and printing.
-Some SEOs might advise you to use robots.txt or other methods to block the PDFs from being indexed since they would be duplicate content to the main pages, but honestly, Google is smart enough to figure this out on their own.
+Some SEOs might advise you to use robots.txt or other methods to block the PDFs from being indexed since they would be duplicate content to the main pages, but we think Google is smart enough to figure this out on their own.

 I want to position on Napa Valley Winery.
 And also Napa Valley Wines.
 How do I do that?
 Give me the secret…

 Honestly, that is going to be very hard.
 This is what we call a “Vanity Term”.
 It’s an instance where you are not only competing against other wineries, but information sites, tour sites, and even hotels.
 It looks so attractive and shiny, but remember that every rose has its thorn.
-If you want to position on that term and currently are nowhere even in the top 30, be prepared envision someone working on this 8 hours a day for an indefinite amount of time, building content and links.
+If you want to position on that term and currently are nowhere even in the top 30, be prepared to envision someone working on this 8 hours a day for an indefinite amount of time, building content and links.
 Probably 2 people.

 Instead of focusing on on vanity terms, we suggest you focus on keywords specific to YOU.
 You will find these terms in the long tail, and the long tail can bring you more traffic than any vanity term ever would.
 This superb chart and SEO article from SEOMoz (we encourage you to subscribe to this site) illustrates this in more depth: